Diophantine Geometry over Groups VIII: Stability

-Using the iterative procedure for the construction of resolutions associated with a Diophantine set, used in each step of the sieve method for quantifier elimination and presented in [Se6], we associate with this collection of specializations finitely many multi-graded resolutions, and with each such multi-graded resolution we associate its (multi-graded) core resolutions, developing resolutions, anvils, and (possibly) sculpted resolutions and carriers (see [Se6] for a detailed description of the iterative construction of the multi-graded resolutions and the resolutions attached to them).
+Using the construction of quotient resolutions, that is used in the general step of the sieve procedure [Se6], we associate with this collection of tuples of values, and with the finitely many graded limit groups, $M_j$, that are associated with their Zariski closure, finitely many multi-graded resolutions, and with each such multi-graded resolution we associate its (multi-graded) core resolutions, developing resolutions, anvils, and (possibly) sculpted resolutions and carriers (see [Se6] for a detailed description of the iterative construction of these multi-graded resolutions and the finite collection of resolutions that are attached to them).

-We continue iteratively, precisely as we did in proving the equationality for Diophantine sets (theorem 2.1).
-Finally we get: